Wakame: New Zealand

 In New Zealand, Undaria pinnatifida was declared as an unwanted organism in 2000 under the Biosecurity Act 1993.
 It was first discovered in Wellington Harbour in 1987 and probably arrived as hull fouling on shipping or fishing vessels from Asia.
+In 2010, a single Undaria pinnatifida plant was discovered in Fiordland, which has since quickly spread from a small clump and localized itself throughout Fiordland.

 Wakame is now found around much of New Zealand, from Stewart Island to as far north as the subtropical waters of Karikari Peninsula.
 It spreads in two ways: naturally, through the millions of microscopic spores released by each fertile organism, and through human mediated spread, most commonly via hull fouling and with marine farming equipment.
 It is a highly successful and fertile species, which makes it a serious invader.
-However, its impacts are not well understood and vary depending on the location.
+Its capability to grow in dense congregations on any hard surface allows it to outcompete native flora and fauna for sunlight and space.
+Although the effects of wakame in New Zealand are not fully understood, with the severity varying depending on the location, the negative impact of wakame is projected to be significant against the fishing and tourism industries in Fiordland, as well as overcrowding in popular diving locations.

-Even though it is an invasive species, in 2012 the government allowed for the farming of wakame in Wellington, Marlborough and Banks Peninsula.
+Even though it is an invasive species, farming of wakame is permitted in already heavily infested areas of New Zealand, as part of a control program established since 2010.
+In 2012, the government allowed for the farming of wakame in Wellington, Marlborough and Banks Peninsula.
+Farmers of wakame must obtain permission from Biosecurity New Zealand to access approval of Sections 52 and 53 from the Biosecurity Act 1993, which deal with exceptions to the possession of pests and unwanted creatures.
+Furthermore, any farmed wakame must only be naturally settled in pre-existing marine farms; mussel farms are a commonly infested area for wakame.
+As an exceptional case of permitted farming purely as pest control, profitting from wakame is not permitted, with exception of Ngāi Tahu, in which the iwi's revenue from catching wakame is funded for further pest control.

 United States

 The seaweed has been found in several harbors in southern California.
 In May 2009 it was discovered in San Francisco Bay and aggressive efforts are underway to remove it before it spreads.